sprtd-w/angular-app/README.md

-# Interview requirements

-This repository contains the base code for recruitment exercise.
-Complete the tasks listed below and publish the solution on your github.
-Send us a link to your repository at least 1 day before the interview.
-We will discuss the proposed solution during the interview.
-You should be ready to present the working application on your local machine.

 # MyApp

 MyApp is a simple Angular application that demonstrates basic concepts such as components, services, and routing.
 The app allows users to view, create, edit, and delete posts using a public REST API.